 Over the years, Janice has taught classes and earned championship and other titles with her own dogs in agility, rally obedience, formal obedience and canine scent work.
 She is honored to have received the 2012 Association of Pet Dog Trainers National Community Educator of the year award for helping to ensure that responsible dog training is available to all reaches of her community.
 Janice teaches classes at and for a variety of facilities in the Chicago area.
 She remains a perpetual student of behavior and training by staying enrolled in a number of classes with her four dogs, competing with them in a variety of canine sports and since 1997, by attending dog behavior and training seminars across the country.

-She has also been involved with training and behavior for ALIVE, another Chicago rescue.
+She has coordinated playgroups with Chicago Canine Rescue and Chicago Animal Care and Control.
 Through her relationship with Safe Humane Chicago, Rachel interned at the South Hampton Animal Shelter in New York learning about how to run playgroups and work with dogs with behavioral issues.

-Rachel's dedication to rescue also landed her, her most recent assignment at Chicago Canine Rescue, where she is the Adoption Coordinator for the 100+ dogs in Chicago Canine Rescue’s care.
-She also helps coordinate the work of a team of volunteers at CCR, who help train and work with the dogs sheltered there.
+Rachel's dedication to rescue and experience lead to her position at Chicago Canine Rescue, where she is the Trainer on staff for the 60+ dogs in Chicago Canine Rescue’s care.
+She also helps coordinate the work of a team of volunteers at CCR, who help train the dogs sheltered there and she leads playgroups to help socialize the dogs sheltered there.
+She is also involved with training and behavior assitance for Alive rescue, MCP rescue, One Tail at a Time,

-Rachel adopted her 21st foster dog for the benefit of her resident dog and cat.
-Rachel’s commitment to dog training brought her to Dog Behavior Solutions for whom she teaches classes and offers private, in-home sessions.
+Rachel is a mom of two delightful young girls, she adopted her 30th foster dog, has a 2nd rescue dog and a rescue cat.
+Rachel’s commitment to dog training brought her to Dog Behavior Solutions for whom she teaches classes and offers private, in-home sessions and evaluations.
 Rachel is the ultimate dog lover and hopes to continue helping families and their dogs for years to come.